RaviBx/RaviBx/README.md

 # Hi there, I'm RAVISHAN 👋

-## I'm an Undergraduate and Freelancing Web Developer!!
+## I'm a Full Stack Developer and Undergraduate !!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Learn new Technologies